Slackadays/Chata/README.md

 All trigonometric functions use radians for angle units.

+> [!Note]
-**`Note`** This means that you can effortlessly do math on variables as if you were in a math class!
+> This means that you can effortlessly do math on variables as if you were in a math class!

 **`Example`**
 ```